mongodb/mongo-python-driver/doc/tutorial.rst

 .. testsetup::

-  from pymongo import Connection connection = Connection() connection.drop_database('test-database')
+  from pymongo import MongoClient connection = MongoClient() connection.drop_database('test-database')

 This tutorial is intended as an introduction to working with